TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Observations

 The stellar spectra for HARPS and NIRPS are extracted using version 3.2.0 of the NIRPS Data Reduction Software (DRS) adapted from the ESPRESSO DRS \citep{pepe_espresso_2021}.
-For NIRPS, the DRS includes corrections for telluric absorption and emission \citep[][Srivastava et al. in review]{allart_automatic_2022}.
+For NIRPS, the DRS includes corrections for telluric absorption and emission \citep[][Srivastava et al., A\&A, in review]{allart_automatic_2022}.
 To correct telluric absorption, a synthetic spectrum is created.
 First, the CCF is computed to obtain an average telluric line per molecule.
 Using physical parameters from the HITRAN database \citep{gordon_hitran2020_2022}, a model is fitted to each average line.
 The fitted parameters are then used to generate the synthetic telluric spectrum, which is subtracted from the observations.
-Telluric emission is corrected by scaling lines from the reference fiber to the science fiber using ratios determined from previous sky–sky observations.
+Telluric emission is corrected by scaling lines from the reference fibre to the science fibre using ratios determined from previous sky–sky observations.
 For HARPS, the DRS does not correct for telluric contamination as the optical domain is less affected.
 These corrections are sufficient to enable sub-m/s precision for bright targets, such as Proxima \citep{suarez_nirps_2025}; however, fainter targets require some additional cleaning to improve precision and accuracy.
 In Sec.~\ref{sec:telluric_contamination} we discuss the technique used to further reduce telluric contamination.

-The line-by-line \citep[LBL; ][]{dumusque_LBL_2018, artigau_line-by-line_2022} method has been optimised to handle spectral outliers and to minimise their impact on radial velocity measurements.
+The line-by-line \citep[LBL; ][]{dumusque_LBL_2018, artigau_line-by-line_2022} method for determining RV measurements has been optimised to handle spectral outliers and to minimise their impact.
 Radial velocities are measured independently in all valid lines (typically $\sim$16\,000 in NIRPS), and an error-weighted average is computed that accounts for outliers through a finite-mixture model.
 This produces a soft clipping (a gradually decreasing weight) at the $4$–$5\,\sigma$ level.
-In the presence of \textit{uncorrelated} outliers, this method outperforms significantly CCF measurements \citep[see Figures~5 and 6 in][]{artigau_line-by-line_2022}.
+In the presence of \textit{uncorrelated} outliers, this method significantly outperforms CCF measurements \citep[see Figures~5 and 6 in][]{artigau_line-by-line_2022}.

 A key limiting case arises when numerous lines are distorted in a correlated manner, at low-enough significance to avoid rejection by the finite-mixture model, yet in sufficient numbers to significantly bias the combined RV.
 This is particularly the case in low-SNR observations of targets that have a low systemic velocity, which is the case here.
 Since all water lines are affected in a correlated way by finite-resolution effects \citep[see Figures~4 and 5 in][]{wang_characterizing_2022}, there is a bulk effect that cannot be mitigated by rejecting individual outliers.
 This occurs when water absorption lines overlap within a few km/s with water lines in cool dwarfs, i.e., when the sum of the barycentric correction and the systemic velocity of the star is within about one resolution elements of zero (i.e., $<$5\,km/s).
 Not all observed stars are affected, as this depends on their systemic velocity and ecliptic latitude.